NREL/ROSCO/docs/source/install.rst

 **Alternatively...**

-If you wish to write your own scripts to leverage the ROSCO tools, but do not necessarily need the source code or to run any of the examples, the ROSCO toolbox is available via Conda-Forge:
+If you wish to write your own scripts to leverage the ROSCO tools, but do not necessarily need the source code or to run any of the examples, ROSCO is available via Conda-Forge:

     ::